American Family vs. USAA: Which one is the cheapest?

 American Family vs. USAA: Rates for high-risk drivers

-USAA has the lowest rates for high-risk drivers.
-A high-risk driver is someone with several speeding tickets, accidents or a serious offense like a DUI on their record.
-This can make it hard to get affordable car insurance.
+USAA has the best rates for high-risk drivers.
+A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
+This can make it a challenge to find affordable auto insurance.

-For drivers with a DUI, USAA is more affordable, with average rates of $2,786.
+For the drivers with DUI, USAA is cheaper, with average rates of $2,786.

-Check the table below to see how American Family rates compare to USAA rates.
+Take a look at the table below for American Family rates compared to USAA rates.

 Type of violationAmerican FamilyUSAA